winf-hsos/webengineering/week02/lesson_02_first_css/README.md

 - A CSS selector defines the scope for a style, that is a set of elements to apply the style to
 - A CSS selector can use HTML elements to define the scope.
 Other options are CSS classes, ID attributes oder a combination
 - Depending on the HTML element, certain CSS properties can be applied or not.
 The `color:` property, for example, only applies to HTML elements with text
+- We can either directly write CSS using the `<style>` tag, or we can reference an external file